Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step3.md

 </details>

-**Note**: the `[   35.116279] [drm]` messages are print from XRT for debugging purpose.
+>**NOTE**: The `[   35.116279] [drm]` messages are print from XRT for debugging purpose.
 It only shows up on UART.
 It will now print on ssh.
 This debugging message can be turned off by turning down the system dmesg reporting level.

 ```
 echo "4" > /proc/sys/kernel/printk
 ```

-### Application2: Run an AIE + PL acceleration application project
+### Application 2: Run an AIE + PL Acceleration Application Project

-To verify the platform functionality, we will create a project with AIE + PL kernel and PS application and run it on this custom-VCK190 board.
+To verify the platform functionality, you will create a project with AIE + PL kernel and PS application, and run it on this custom-VCK190 board.

-1. Create vector addition application on the custom platform
+1. Create vector addition application on the custom platform.

    - Select menu **File -> New -> Application Project**.
-   - Go through the welcome page and click **Next**.
+   - Go through the welcome page, and click **Next**.
    - On Platform page, select **custom_platform** in the platform list.
 Click **Next**.
    - Set application name **plaie**, target processor **psv_cortexa72_SMP**.
 Click **Next**.
    - Input Sysroot path, RootFS path and Kernel Image.
 Click **Next**.
    - Select template **AI Engine System Design Examples -> AI Engine, PL and PS System Design**.
 Click **Finish**.

-2. Build the vector addition application for hardware
+2. Build the vector addition application for hardware.

-   - Select **plaie_system** project
+   - Select **plaie_system** project.
-   - Click the drop down of **Build** hammer icon on tool bar, select **Hardware**.
-Alternatively, this step can be done by selecting **Active Build Configuration** to **Hardware** and click build icon.
+   - Click the drop down of the **Build** hammer icon on tool bar, and select **Hardware**.
+Alternatively, this step can be done by selecting **Active Build Configuration** to **Hardware** and click the **Build** icon.

-3. (Optional) Build the vector addition application for hardware emulation
+3. (Optional) Build the vector addition application for hardware emulation.

-   - Select **plaie_system** project
+   - Select **plaie_system** project.
-   - Click the drop down of **Build** hammer icon on tool bar, select **Emulation-HW**.
-Alternatively, this step can be done by selecting **Active Build Configuration** to **Emulation HW** and click build icon.
+   - Click the drop down of the **Build** hammer icon on tool bar, and  select **Emulation-HW**.
+Alternatively, this step can be done by selecting **Active Build Configuration** to **Emulation HW** and click the **Build** icon.
-   - If it pops-up a dialogue to ask whether to clean the project, select **Don't clean**.
+   - If a dialog displays to ask whether to clean the project, select **Don't clean**.

-4. After a successful build, **sd_card.img** is generated in `plaie_system/Hardware/package` and `plaie_system/Hardware/package_aie_debug` directory.
-They include all files in sd_card directory in the first FAT32 partition and contents of rootfs.ext4 in second EXT4 partition.
-The differences are the **sd_card.img** in **package_aie_debug** directory has a package parameter `enable_aie_debug=1`.
-It's used for debugging.
+4. After a successful build, `sd_card.img` is generated in `plaie_system/Hardware/package` and `plaie_system/Hardware/package_aie_debug` directory.
+They include all files in `sd_card` directory in the first FAT32 partition and contents of `rootfs.ext4` in second EXT4 partition.
+The differences are the `sd_card.img` in `package_aie_debug` directory has a package parameter `enable_aie_debug=1`.
+It is used for debugging.
 The one in **package** can work for free running.

-#### Test the Application on Hardware
+### Test the Application on Hardware

-1. Copy the **sd_card.img** from `plaie_system/Hardware/package` directory to local, if the project is run on a server or virtual machine.
+1. Copy the `sd_card.img` from `plaie_system/Hardware/package` directory to local, if the project is run on a server or virtual machine.

-   > Note: Vitis will generate images with aie_debug enabled and disabled.
-The image with aie_debug disabled will run freely; The image with aie_debug enabled will halt AI Engine and wait for the debugger to connect to it.
+   > **NOTE:** Vitis will generate images with aie_debug enabled and disabled.
+The image with aie_debug disabled will run freely; the image with aie_debug enabled will halt AI Engine and wait for the debugger to connect to it.

-2. Program **sd_card.img** to the SD card.
+2. Program `sd_card.img` to the SD card.
 Refer to [AR#73711](https://www.xilinx.com/support/answers/73711.html) for detailed steps.

-   > Note: The programmed SD card has two partitions.
-FAT32 partition with boot components; EXT4 partition with Linux root file system.
-Windows system by default cannot see the contents of EXT4 partition.
+   > **NOTE:** The programmed SD card has two partitions: the FAT32 partition with boot components and the EXT4 partition with Linux root file system.
+By default, the Windows system cannot see the contents of EXT4 partition.

-   > Note: Please eject the SD card properly from the system after programming it.
+   > **NOTE:** Eject the SD card properly from the system after programming it.

-3. Insert the SD card and boot the VCK190 board with SD boot mode (SW1[4:1] = "1110": OFF, OFF, OFF, ON) and power on.
+3. Insert the SD card, and boot the VCK190 board with SD boot mode (SW1[4:1] = "1110": OFF, OFF, OFF, ON) and power on.

-   > Note: Refer to [VCK190 Evaluation Board User Guide](https://www.xilinx.com/support/documentation/boards_and_kits/vck190/ug1366-vck190-eval-bd.pdf) for details about boot mode.
+   > **NOTE:** Refer to [VCK190 Evaluation Board User Guide](https://www.xilinx.com/support/documentation/boards_and_kits/vck190/ug1366-vck190-eval-bd.pdf) for details about boot mode.

-4. Launch test application from UART console
+4. Launch test application from the UART console.

    <details>
-   <summary><strong>Follow below steps to run the application</strong></summary>
+   <summary><strong>Use the following steps to run the application</strong></summary>

-     You will need to login with user `petalinux` first and setup a new password (it's then also the sudo password):
+     You will need to login with user `petalinux` first, and set up a new password (it is then also the sudo password):

-     - Log into the system
+     - Log into the system.

          ```bash
          petalinux login:petalinux
          You are required to change your password immediately (administrator enforced).
          New password:
          Retype new password:
          petalinux:~$ sudo su
          We trust you have received the usual lecture from the local System
          Administrator.
 It usually boils down to these three things:
                #1) Respect the privacy of others.
                #2) Think before you type.
                #3) With great power comes great responsibility.
          Password:
          petalinux:/home/petalinux#
          ```

-     - Go to auto mounted FAT32 partition and run the application like below:
+     - Go to the auto mounted FAT32 partition and run the application :

          ```
          petalinux:/home/petalinux# cd /run/media/sd-mmcblk0p1
          petalinux:/home/petalinux# ./plaie binary_container_1.xclbin
          ```
    </details>

-5. Expected print on UART console
+5. Expected print on UART console.

 <details>
   <summary><b>Show Log</b></summary>